NHSDigital/record-a-vaccination-guidance/app/reporting.md

 Select preset dates or a custom date range.

-For custom reports, you must enter a past date range, up to a maximum of 2 weeks.
+The date range for custom reports is limited to 2 weeks.
+Dates must be in the past.

 **Note:** The maximum 2 week restriction is temporary, and we’re looking to remove this soon.